mb-group/MyGPT_public/installation/pc_no_gpu/windows/README.md

-# Installation on Linux without GPU
+# Installation on Windows without GPU

 ## Requirements

-This readme is an example for a Linux with Ubuntu platform.
-Only difference between Ubuntu and other platform is how packages are installed, for example, we will be using `apt` in this readme but you can use your own installer like `dnf` or `pacman` as per your Linux platform.

 To Run the MyGPT pipeline, we will need the following minimum specifications for your system: